POVERTY ALLEVIATION PROGRAM

 We are committed to the long haul in order to realize lasting transformation.

-The Circles Program helps to support and build relationships with people who want to be financially independent.
+The Poverty Alleviation program helps to support and build relationships with people who want to be financially independent.
 Our team journeys with them to the finish line, helping them build resources and give back to our organizational community and the community at large.